Maybe you shouldn't reach for those comfy old trainers after all.

 4. Loving Them Too Long

 Another big mistake many people make when buying athletic shoes is not replacing them often enough.
 They should obviously be replaced as soon as when they start looking bad, but unfortunately workout shoes start to break down while they’re still looking good.
 This is because the support, which is the main reason why you bought the shoe in the first place, is gone, and you’ll start feeling strange aches and pains in your knees, hips, and back as soon as that has happened.

 Most experts recommend that runners replace their shoes every 300 to 500 miles.
 If you don’t run enough to have a mile count, or running’s not your sport, you should replace your athletic shoes at least once a year.
 If you’re exercising on a casual basis, you can make your shoes last a year, but if you’re training hard every day, six months is pretty much their limit.
-It can of course be extended if you fit orthotic insoles to boost the support – and this is a cost-effective way to extend their lifespan.
+It can of course be extended if you fit orthotic arch support insoles to boost the support – and this is a cost-effective way to extend their lifespan.

 You should also have your shoe size rechecked every year because foot size doesn’t stay the same; our feet tend to grow bigger as we age.

 In addition do you need orthotics for any specific gait problems?
 There are certain foot types and injuries that can be corrected easily with orthotics and they work well for this type of problem.